niaher/NugetMaker/ReadMe.md

 Push-Packages
 ```

-By default packages will be published to the *remote* (see configuration file inside *$(SolutionDir)/NugetMaker.json*).
-To publish to a different target you can do this:
+The packages will be published to the target configured in *$(SolutionDir)/NugetMaker.json*.

+If you would like to test your package locally before actually publishing it, you can alternatively push packages to a temporary location (say your local folder).
+To accomplish this you would do

 ```
-Push-Packages -Target local
+Push-Packages -Local
 ```

-However you will need to make sure that the target is specified inside the NugetMaker.json.
+The target for this command is configured inside *$(SolutionDir)/NugetMaker.Local.json*.

 ## Config - NugetMaker.json
 This file contains basic configuration for your solution.
 When you `Install-Package NugetMaker` the configuration file will be created inside the solution directory.
 You can then modify its contents to suit your setup.
 By default it's preconfigured to this: